ajnunna-systems/ajnunna-public-docs/20250723-operators-streaming-insights-2025.md

 When dealing with live streams, even 30-second-old data is ancient history.
 Teams need truly real-time visibility.

+> ⚠️ **Beware the Wrong AI**
+> AI that doesn’t work consistently—or requires operators to babysit it—adds risk, not value.
+Several pros emphasized: “It’s easier to have a human do it when volumes are low.”
+Use AI where it **removes steps**, not where it **adds more margin for error**.

 ---

 ## Still Doing *This* in 2025?